Between Two Ferns: The Movie: Plot

-On their way back, Zach gets into an accident by reading emails while driving, destroying his two beloved ferns.
+On their way back, Zach gets into a car crash by reading emails while driving, destroying his two beloved ferns.
 Despite antagonizing his crew, they reconcile and go back to Los Angeles and win the deal.
-Learning he will get four new ferns, Zach celebrates and starts his new show, Ferns with Zach Galifianakis and within a month became a national success.
-Although, his crew criticizes its lack of charm and personality causing Zach to cancel his talk-show and leave with his crew, not before two of his new ferns get destroyed by a car.
+Learning he will get four new ferns, Zach celebrates and starts his new show, Ferns with Zach Galifianakis, and within a month becomes a national success.
+However, his crew criticizes its lack of charm and personality causing Zach to cancel his talk show and leave with his crew, not before two of his new ferns get destroyed by a car.